Azure/batch-shipyard/docs/14-batch-shipyard-configuration-jobs.md

 completes.
 The format for this property is a timedelta with a string representation of "d.HH:mm:ss".
 For example, "1.12:00:00" would allow the compute node to clean up all of the task directories under this job 36 hours after the task completed.
-The default, if unspecified, is effectively infinite - i.e., task data is retained forever on the compute node that ran the task.
+The default, if unspecified, is 7 days.
 * (optional) `priority` is an integral number that indicates the job priority.
 Tasks within jobs with higher priority are run ahead of those with lower priority, however, tasks that are already running with lower priority are